photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 !!! note ""
     A Docker Compose [YAML file](../developer-guide/technologies/yaml.md) defines application services, networks, and storage volumes.
 Its default filename is `docker-compose.yml`.
-For simplicity, the name doesn't need to be specified when running the `docker-compose` command in the same directory.
+For simplicity, it doesn't need to be specified when running the `docker-compose` command in the same directory.
 Config files for other apps or instances should be placed in separate folders.